 There is no fee to watch the lecture and no registration required.
 However, the cosponsoring organizations ask that viewers donate at least $10 to one of the following:

 Charlene Portee, PT, PhD, is the dean of the College of Health Sciences, interim director of the Physical Therapy Department, and a tenured associate professor in the Physical Therapy Program at Alabama State University.
 She is a charter member and fellow of the American Academy of Physical Therapy and served as their president for nine years.

 About the lecture

-The Lynda D. Woodruff Lecture is cosponsored by the Physical Therapy Learning Institute, American Academy of Physical Therapy, National Association of Black Physical Therapists, American Council of Academic Physical Therapy, the APTA Academy of Education, and APTA.
+The Lynda D. Woodruff Lecture is cosponsored by the American Council of Academic Physical Therapy (ACAPT), Physical Therapy Learning Institute, American Academy of Physical Therapy, National Association of Black Physical Therapists, the APTA Academy of Education, and APTA.
 This lecture is held annually around Juneteenth.

 The inaugural lecture was delivered by Gregory Hicks, PT, PhD, FAPTA, on July 1, 2020, and featured a related panel discussion.